Kardo Nyigyor

-Kardo Nyigyor is an Indian politician belonging to Bharatiya Janata Party.
-He is a legislator of the Arunachal Pradesh Legislative Assembly.
+Kardo Nyigyor is an Indian politician belonging to the Bharatiya Janata Party.
+He is a member of the Arunachal Pradesh Legislative Assembly.

 Political life

-Nyigyor was elected as a legislator of the Arunachal Pradesh Legislative Assembly in 2017 bypoll as a Bharatiya Janata Party candidate from Likabali.
-He joined People's Party of Arunachal in 2019.
+Nyigyor was elected as a legislator to the Arunachal Pradesh Legislative Assembly in a 2017 by-election as a Bharatiya Janata Party candidate from Likabali.
+He joined the People's Party of Arunachal in 2019.
 He was elected again as a member of the Arunachal Pradesh Legislative Assembly from Likabali in 2019 and 2024.

 Kardo Nyigyor was elected unopposed as Assembly Deputy Speaker on 16 June 2024.